 It is our mission to instill in students the technical skills to succeed in the world of tomorrow, the power to think and express themselves clearly, and the values necessary to act well, appreciate life, and contribute to society.

-- internet accessed, fully networked multimedia devices allocated to classrooms
+- Wireless, fully networked multimedia devices allocated to classrooms

-- each teacher has been issued a laptop computer to use at school or at home
+- each teacher has been issued a laptop computer for utilization at school and home

-- portable LCD projectors for use in the classrooms
+- LCD projectors for use in the classrooms

 - Interactive Smart Boards in every classroom

-- a library/media center that includes over 17,000 titles and 12 networked, internet accessible, multimedia computers
+- a library/media center that includes over 17,000 titles and networked, wireless multimedia devices

 - an internet based library circulation program that gives students access to library records from their classrooms as well as home computer